-Defining Custom Buttons and Links for Visualforce
+Define Custom Buttons and Links to Visualforce Pages

 Configure the finishLocation Attribute in a Flow

 If finishLocation isn't specified, users who click Finish start a new interview and see the first screen of the flow.
 You can shape what happens when a user clicks Finish on the final screen by using the URLFOR function, the \$Page variable, or a controller.